LifnaJos/Data_Structures-Theory-Lab-NADPC32/Data Structures Lab Instructions.md

 | | b.
 Heap Sort | |
 | | c.
 Bucket Sort | |

+## Instructions for Experiments
+## Experiment  - 1
+Aim : To implement Stack using Array

+Theory
+- What is a Stack?
+- What are the operations performed on Stack?
+- List 5 Applications of Stack
+- Write the algorithm for Push and Pop operations on Stack

+Program
+// Print out of complete program

+Output
+// Attach Output considering underflow and overflow conditions.
+// Also display the status of Stack after each operation performed on the Stack.

+Conclusion
+- Understood the concept of Stacks
+- Implemented the operations of Stack using Array.

 ## References
 1. www.leetcode.com
 2. www.hackerrank.com